CursedApps/search-but-better/README.md

 Install the chrome extension via [this repo](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) or the google store, and simply search with ctrl+shift+f

+You can also activate dark mode using the options page

 ## Feedback
 Feedback is always appreciated, you are welcome to add an issue if you find any bug or if you have a suggestion for an additionnal feature.
 Anyone is also welcome to contribute to this